Facebook Advertising Isn’t Dead, and Here’s Why

 Here's the quick version of what happened:

 1. When people use Facebook, they add their location, interests and opinions to their profiles.
-In return for using the site for free, Facebook allows marketers to advertise to users using this demographic information (not private info like names and passwords).
+In return for using the site for free, Facebook allows marketers to advertise to users using this demographic information (but never private info like names and passwords).

-2. An app company deceivingly gathered some of this demographic info (but not private info like names and passwords), then gave it to Cambridge Analytica, who used it for spreading misinformation during elections in order to sway politics.
+2. An app company deceivingly gathered some of this demographic info (but not private info like names and passwords) and gave it to Cambridge Analytica, who used it for spreading misinformation during elections in order to sway politics.

 Get a Quote